Pitching, Rate, and Style Guide

 Wine and Cider

-When we sought to establish ourselves we commissioned several profiles of well-known (or those that should be well-known) cider and wine producers, but we are now looking to move away from this to some extent.
-Primarily we are looking for wine and cider stories that examine the culture of both beverages within the context of drinkers and drinking within the UK.
-This could be about a mainstream wine or cider product and its place in British drinking culture as much as it could be about an exceptional bar, or small producer doing things differently that deserves to be known.
-Basically, we are looking for a stories outside of the (bag in) box, and here are a few of our recent favourites:
+When Pellicle first got started, we commissioned several profiles of well-known cider and wine producers, but we are now looking to move away from that approach to some extent.
+We are most interested in wine and cider stories that examine the culture of both beverages within the context of drinkers and drinking within the UK.
+These could be stories about a mainstream wine or cider product and its place in British drinking culture, features about an exceptional bar, or profiles of a small producer that is doing things differently and deserves to be better-known.
+We are looking for stories outside of the (bag in) box.
+Here are a few of our recent favourites:

 Young and Beautiful — The Rise and Fall of the Babycham Girl Rachel Hendry